 Kickstart to Participation is an exciting one-year opportunity for a recent library program graduate.
 Candidate must currently be working in an Ontario public library and have graduated from their library program in the past three years.
 Successful candidate will join the OPLA Council as a non-voting representative, yet will participate in discussions and projects that OPLA Council is undertaking that year.
 For more information please visit: Kickstart to Participation

 Biennially, OPLA offers a PLA Conference Grant to a current OPLA member to assist financially to attend the PLA (Public Library Association) conference

 in the United States.
-The next conference will be held April 5−9, 2016, in Denver.
+The next conference will be held February 25-29, in Nashville, TN.